Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ## Using and Exploring Glasp

-After signing up to Glasp, you can start using Glasp by making your first Glasp highlight and sharing to connect with other users.
+After signing up to Glasp, you can start using it by making your first highlight and sharing to connect with other users.

 ### Creating your first Glasp Highlight

 1. Navigate to a web page.
-This tutorial uses an [API documentation learning page](https://idratherbewriting.com/learnapidoc/)
+This tutorial uses an [API documentation learning page](https://idratherbewriting.com/learnapidoc/).
 2. Let's highlight the definition of a REST API.
 You create a highlight by selecting the text portion and choosing a color to use for the highlight.
 This screenshot example uses pink as the highlight color.

 ![First Glasp](Glasp%20images/Screenshot%202023-04-19%20at%2010.00.46.png)
 *Note*: You can also add notes about your highlight and share

-3. Click on the **pen icon** to add a note to your highlight
+3. Click on the **pen icon** to add a note to your highlight.

- ![Adding a note to your glasp highlight](Glasp%20images/Screenshot%202023-04-19%20at%2010.01.08.png) This opens a tab to the right to add a note
+ ![Adding a note to your glasp highlight](Glasp%20images/Screenshot%202023-04-19%20at%2010.01.08.png) This opens a tab to the right to add a note.

 ![Short note on the highlighted text](Glasp%20images/Screenshot%202023-04-19%20at%2010.01.57.png)

 ### Highlighting from a video

 Glasp also lets you share highlights from videos on Youtube.
-Once you have the Glasp extension installed, you can create and share highlights from there too.
+Once you have the extension installed, you can create and share highlights from there too.

 1. Open [Youtube](https://www.youtube.com)
 2. Enter the name of the interested video.
-This tutorial uses the [Python free beginners course from FreeCodeCamp](https://www.youtube.com/watch?v=eWRfhZUzrAc)
+This tutorial uses the [Python free beginners course from FreeCodeCamp](https://www.youtube.com/watch?v=eWRfhZUzrAc).
     - Your Glasp extension manager for Youtube shows on the right side of the screen.
     ![Glasp extension manager on Youtube](Glasp%20images/Screenshot%202023-05-01%20at%2008.18.07.png)
     - You can generate an AL summary of the course by clicking the **openai** button.
     ![Generate AI summary using Glasp](Glasp%20images/Screenshot%202023-05-01%20at%2008.22.14.png)

 3. Click on the toggle button.
-This displays the transcript from your current video
+This displays the transcript from your current video.
     ![English transcript from youtube video](Glasp%20images/Screenshot%202023-05-01%20at%2008.24.04.png)

 4. Select some text to create your highlight
     ![Glasp highlight from video](Glasp%20images/Screenshot%202023-05-01%20at%2008.24.33.png)

-5. Navigate to the highlight section on your Glasp homepage
+5. Navigate to the highlight section on your Glasp homepage.
-    - Your video highlight is now available in the video section
+    - Your video highlight is now available in the video section.
    ![Glasp video highlight](Glasp%20images/Screenshot%202023-05-01%20at%2008.51.59.png)

 ### Sharing your Highlights

-There are multiple ways to share your glasp highlight.
+There are multiple ways to share your highlight.
 For example, you can share to social media sites like Facebook, Twitter, and LinkedIn or copy the link to share to other platforms.
-Let's share our most recent Glasp highlight.
+Let's share our most recent highlight.

 1. Click on the **share** icon